Carling O'Keefe

 Carling O'Keefe was a brewing company in Canada that is now part of Molson Coors.
 The company's origins can be traced to Canadian Breweries, which bought the Carling Brewery in 1930 and the O'Keefe Brewery in 1934.
-Canadian Breweries purchased numerous other brewers – some to shut down, and some solely for their brands.
-In 1969, Canadian Breweries was acquired by a subsidiary of Rothmans, which renamed the company as Carling O'Keefe in 1973.
+Canadian Breweries purchased numerous other brewers, some to shut down, and some solely for their brands.
+In 1969, Canadian Breweries was acquired by a subsidiary of Rothmans, which renamed the company Carling O'Keefe in 1973.
 The company was sold in 1987, then merged with Molson in 1989.

 Predecessors

 Carling 1840–1930

 In 1840, Thomas Carling began a small brewing operation in London, Upper Canada, selling beer to soldiers at the local military camp.
 When he died, his sons William and John took over, naming it the W & J Carling Brewing Co.
 John Carling became a prominent figure in Canadian business and politics; he was knighted in 1893 and died in 1911.
 The Carling Brewery then changed hands several times.
 In 1930, the Carling company was merged into the Brewing Corporation of Ontario, founded by E. P. Taylor.